Natural Herbs

 Herb latin name: Fairybells,Fairybells Extract

-Propagation of the herb: Seed - best sown in a cold frame as soon as it is ripe.
-Use a lime-free compost and keep it moist.
-Stored seed requires 6 weeks cold stratification and should be sown as early in the year as possible.
-Germination usually takes place within 3 - 6 months or more at 15℃.
+Propagation of Fairybells: Seed - best sown in a cold frame as soon as it is ripe in the summer.
+Sow stored seed in late winter in a cold frame.
 When they are large enough to handle, prick the seedlings out into individual pots and grow them on in the greenhouse for at least their first winter.
 Plant them out into their permanent positions in late spring or early summer, after the last expected frosts.
-Division in spring.
+Division after the plants die down in late summer.
+It is best carried out in early spring before the plants flower.
+Larger divisions can be planted out direct into their permanent positions.
+We have found that it is best to pot up smaller divisions and grow them on in light shade in a greenhouse or cold frame until they are growing away well.
+Plant them out in the following spring.

 Share: